GLambard/NVIDIA_GPU_Usage/README.md

-# NVIDIA GPU usage in the blink of an eye :zap: :smiley:
+# NVIDIA GPU usage monitoring in the blink of an eye :zap: :smiley:

 Use of [nvidia-smi](https://developer.nvidia.com/nvidia-system-management-interface)